When we’re talking about treks that transformed Indian trekking, Kedarkantha would be one of the biggest changemakers.

 “With the exploration of Kedarkantha came an era where people started associating trekking with 11,000 ft – 12,000 ft treks.
 People realised that you don’t have to climb all the way till 15,000; you could stop at 12,000 and still have a complete experience that higher altitudes would offer,” she says.

-This was a big change because people could get a wholesome experience with fewer days away from work, lesser effort, but as much beauty.
+This was a big change because people could get a wholesome experience with fewer days away from work, and lesser effort, but as much beauty.

 “Even then, it took nearly three years for Kedarkantha to gain popularity.
 People were not used to the thought of being in the Himalayas in winter,” shares Arjun.